chrisqiqiu/dplyr_toy/README.md

 ----------------------
 Load this report using R: https://s3-ap-southeast-2.amazonaws.com/bohemia-test-tasks/CLD/ESD_Conversionreport_05182016.csv It opens perfectly fine by Excel but it puzzled me a bit the other day.
 Could not open it in R as easily as other files.
-Tell me what was the problem and how did you solve it

-I observe the file in linux environment.
-I noticed there’s a weird character at the beginning of the file by using cat command to show the file.
-After I use “ sed '1d' ESD_Conversionreport_05182016.csv > tempFile” to remove the first line.
+In linux environment, I noticed there’s a weird character at the beginning of the file by using cat command to show the file.
+After I use ```sed '1d' ESD_Conversionreport_05182016.csv > tempFile``` to remove the first line.
 I can open it in R. I think it is the Unicode encoding issue.
-It can be fixed if you use read.delim("./Test/unin.txt", fileEncoding="UCS-2LE") .
+It can be fixed if you use ```read.delim("./Test/unin.txt", fileEncoding="UCS-2LE") ``` .
 Also , the files have different width of the rows.
 The real column header start at row 9.
 I need to remove the first few rows to properly read the file into dataframe.